-Outside of the law, Mrs. Williams Mitchell is a Charter Member of the Spice Isle Optimist Club of Grenada, an affiliate member of Optimist International, and is a former member of the Board.
-She is also a member of and assistant secretary of the Grenada, Carriacou and Petit Martinique Foundation For Needy Students Inc..
-She was also recently elected to the Board of the Grenada Planned Parenthood Association.
+Outside of the law, Mrs. Williams Mitchell is a member of and assistant secretary of the Grenada, Carriacou and Petit Martinique Foundation For Needy Students Inc. and is a Director on the Board of Directors of the National Lotteries Authority.

 You must keep your mind on the objective, not on the obstacle. – William Randolph Hearst